philippkueng/philippkueng.github.com/posts/2022-07-14-use-swiss-keyboard-shortcuts-for-line-commenting-in-sonic-pi.md

----
-layout: post
+Date: 2022-07-14
-title: "Use Swiss keyboard shortcuts for line commenting in Sonic Pi"
+Title: Use Swiss keyboard shortcuts for line commenting in Sonic Pi
-comments: false
----
+Tags: Sonic Pi, Karabiner-Elements

 Every now and then after a day at work I enjoy toying around with [Sonic Pi](https://sonic-pi.net/), an amazing application for making music with code.